EugOT/mitochondrial_constraint/required_files/README.md

 - Haplogroup-associated variants extracted [from PhyloTree](https://www.phylotree.org/).
 - List of loci in the mitochondrial genome [from MITOMAP](https://www.mitomap.org/foswiki/bin/view/MITOMAP/GenomeLoci).

 `input_denovo`: Mitochondrial de novo mutations ascertained from publication and in-house datasets.
-Details on their curation is provided in the Supplementary Information, see <placeholder>.
+Details on their curation is provided in the manuscript Supplementary Information.

 `insilicos`:
 - PhyloP conservation scores from alignment of 100 vertebrates, [from UCSC](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/phyloP100way/hg38.100way.phyloP100way/).